umarbrowser/python-softwares/README.md

-# python-softwares
+# python-softwares-in-hausa-language
-this is my first python project
+this is my first python project in my local language